The Secret of the Grain: Plot

-Having prepared the couscous, fish, vegetables and sauce in large metal cauldrons, Slimane's ex-wife sends the food to the boat with her sons and leaves her apartment to find a 'poor man' so that she can donate a plate of food that she habitually reserves for the less fortunate.
+Having prepared the couscous, fish, vegetables and sauce in large metal cauldrons, Souad sends the food to the boat with her sons and leaves her apartment to find a 'poor man' so that she can donate a plate of food that she habitually reserves for the less fortunate.
 At the restaurant, the sons unload the metal cauldrons and the women serve wine and appetisers to the waiting guests.
-The guests, talking amongst themselves, begin to speak both positively and anxiously about the likely success of the restaurant, now concerned that it may draw custom away from the other restaurants in the area.
+The guests, talking amongst themselves, begin to speak both positively and anxiously about the likely success of the restaurant, now concerned that it may draw customers away from the other restaurants in the area.
 Slimane's son Majid, whilst surveying the crowd, notices a bureaucrat's wife with whom he has had several illicit sexual liaisons and decides to leave quietly.
-He instructs his brother to tell the rest of the family that he has gone to help a friend who has broken down on the highway.
+He instructs his brother to tell the rest of the family that he has gone to help a friend whose vehicle has broken down on the highway.
 The women start to heat up the food when they notice the absence of the couscous.
 Panic mounts when they discover that it is definitively absent and Majid, who has taken the car that still holds the metal cauldron in the trunk, is not answering his phone.
-Knowing that it will take at least another hour to cook a new batch, they continue to frantically call Majid and attempt to call Souad, who is out searching for an unfortunate in need of plate of couscous.
+Knowing that it will take at least another hour to cook a new batch, they continue to frantically call Majid and attempt to call Souad, who is out searching for an unfortunate man in need of a plate of couscous.
 Slimane takes his motorbike out to Souad's apartment building to find her.

 In the dining room the guests, despite the attempts of the women to placate them with assurances and date liqueur, become extremely restless.
 Their comments turn nasty and they turn on the waitressing girls.
-When he cannot find his ex-wife, Slimane leaves the apartment building to find his motorbike stolen.
+Slimane's attempts to find his ex-wife are in vain, and he is confronted by his daughter-in-law Julia, who has a tearful breakdown over the neglect she feels from her philandering husband Majid and the rest of the family.
+Slimane leaves the apartment building to find his motorbike stolen.
 The culprits, three young boys, sit atop the stolen bike on the other side of the river, mocking him.
 He runs after them, but every time they stop to mock him they move on before he can catch up to them.